 At first, all members of the small group decided to make all their salaries transparent amongst themselves.
-This created already some discussion both within this group but also in the whole company.
-Then that group even went a step further and they made their salaries transparent to all their colleagues.
-More and more colleagues followed their role-model.
-The discussion that followed triggered the creation of a new process that they changed also a few times and is currently settled like this:
+This created some discussion both within this group but also in the whole company.
+Then that group even went a step further, and they made their salaries transparent to all their colleagues.
+More and more colleagues followed their role models.
+The discussion that followed triggered the creation of a new process that they also changed a few times and is currently settled like this:

 - There is an elected person taking part in all salary discussions (salary representative)